 For letters commenting on a Journal article, include a numbered reference to the article discussed.
 Be concise, and support your assertions with references as applicable.
 Also, please note that the authors of the original article will be given the opportunity to reply to letters commenting on their article.

 Letters reporting small studies typically include (1) a brief introductory paragraph, (2) sections titled "Method" and "Results" (labeled with capitalized headings), and (3) a conclusions/discussion section.
 Letters may be up to 1,500 words in length with a maximum of 5 references.

 Please click for Copyright Transfer Form

 The language of the journal is American English.

 Manuscript Organization and Format

 All correspondence will be sent to the first-named author unless otherwise specified.
-Papers should be accompanied by a cover letter indicating that the paper is intended for publication and specifying for which section of the Journal it is being submitted (i.e., original article, review article, or case report).
-In addition, a copyright transfer form that has to be signed by all authors should be uploaded to the official web site of Bulletin of Clinical Psychopharmacology.
+Papers should be accompanied by a cover letter indicating that the paper is intended for publication and specifying for which section of the Journal it is being submitted (i.e., original article, review article, case report etc.).
+In addition, a copyright transfer form that has to be signed by all authors should be uploaded to the official web site of Psychiatry and Clinical Psychopharmacology.
 Authors will be notified of the receipt of their paper and the number assigned to the submission.
 The number should be included in all further correspondence.
 All electronic documents have to be in MSWord 2010 version.

 The manuscript should be arranged in the following order, with each item beginning a new page: 1) title page, 2) abstract, 3) text, 4) acknowledgment 5) references, and 6) tables and/or figures.
 All pages must be numbered consecutively.